NveCorporation/ASR001-Evaluation-Kit-Software/README.md

 ASR001 Interface 1.0.0

 This is the software application for use with the NVE ASR001 Smart Angle Sensor Evaluation kit.

 Minimum System Requirements
--	Windows 7
+-	Windows 7 or later
 -	USB 2.0 port or powered hub
 -	20 MB storage space
 -	100 MB system memory

 Installation
-1. Download the FTDI VCP and D2XX drivers in either zip or executable format from http://www.ftdichip.com/Drivers/D2XX.htm and follow installation instructions.
+1. Download the FTDI VCP and D2XX drivers in either Zip or executable format from http://www.ftdichip.com/Drivers/D2XX.htm and follow installation instructions.
-2. Download the ASR001 Interface Software installation package.
+2. Download the ASR001 Interface Software installation package Zip file.
 3. Unzip the download and run setup.exe to install.

 Files and Folders